Cloud-Architekt/cloud-architekt.github.io/_posts/2020-04-29-azuread-administrative-units.md

 * Only certain types of resources can be assigned
 (so far restricted to users and groups)
 * Relationship can be established in one-to-many (one resource assigned to multiple AUs)
-	* No one-to-one relation or unique allocation neccessary (strong difference to Organizational Units in AD)
+	* No one-to-one relation or unique assignment necessary (strong difference to Organizational Units in AD)
 * No hierarchical structure, nesting and inheritance (in the style of “Sub-AUs” 😀)